TheRubick/devops-exercises/topics/kubernetes/README.md

 </b></details>

 <details>
-<summary>How to verify that a certain service configured to forward the requests to a given pod</summary><br><b>
+<summary>How to verify that a certain service configured to forward the requests to a given pod ❎ </summary><br><b>

 Run `kubectl describe service` and see if the IPs from "Endpoints" match any IPs from the output of `kubectl get pod -o wide`
 </b></details>

 <details>
-<summary>Explain what will happen when running apply on the following block
+<summary>Explain what will happen when running apply on the following block ✅

 ```
 apiVersion: v1